Hey there writers, submitters, lit mags, competition organisers, and associated literary folk.

 We hope you’ll join us.

-(If you have a literary opportunity, call for submission, or writing competition that fits our guidelines, please get in touch at email@example.com and we will be glad to add it to our listings!)
+(If you have a literary opportunity, call for submission, or writing competition that fits our guidelines, please use this form or get in touch at email@example.com and we will be glad to add it to our listings!)